Intellectual Property Ownership Considerations for Employees and Independent Contractors

 In the absence of an agreement, employees and contractors may retain more intellectual property rights then they realize.
 When entering into an employment or contractual relationship, be sure to review documentation prior to signing and to negotiate terms that are acceptable to you.
 If your continued ownership of your creations is important to you, be aware of how new and existing relationships with employers may affect your ownership.

-If you could use our help with IP ownership, please contact us for a complimentary and confidential initial telephone appointment with a member of our team.
+If you want our help with IP ownership, contact us now for a complimentary and confidential initial telephone appointment with a member of our team.